vseryakov/backendjs/README.md

-# Backend platform for node.js
+# Backend library for node.js

-General purpose backend framework.
+General purpose backend library.
 The primary goal is to have a scalable platform for running and managing node.js servers for Web services implementation.

-This framework only covers the lower portion of the Web services system: node.js processes, HTTP servers, basic API functinality, database access, caching, messaging between processes, metrics and monitoring, a library of tools for developing node.js servers.
+This project only covers the lower portion of the Web services ecosystem: node.js processes, HTTP servers, basic API functinality, database access, caching, messaging between processes, metrics and monitoring, a library of tools for developing node.js servers.